jaimetur/PhotoMigrator/help/1-command-line-interface.md

 SYNOLOGY/IMMICH PHOTOS MANAGEMENT:
 ----------------------------------
-To use following features, it is mandatory to use the argument '--client=[synology, immich]' to specify which Photo Service do you want to use.
+To use following features, it is mandatory to use the flag '--client=[synology, immich]' to specify which Photo Service do you want to use.

-You can optionally use the argument '--id=[1-3]' to specify the account id for a particular account defined in Config.ini.
+You can optionally use the flag '--id=[1-3]' to specify the account id for a particular account defined in Config.ini.

-Following arguments allow you to interact with Synology/Immich Photos.
+Following flags allow you to interact with Synology/Immich Photos.
-If more than one optional arguments are detected, only the first one will be executed.
+If more than one optional flags are detected, only the first one will be executed.

 -uAlb,     --upload-albums <ALBUMS_FOLDER>
              The Tool will look for all Subfolders with assets within <ALBUMS_FOLDER> and